Ormiston Victory Academy Governing Body

 Becoming an Ormiston Academies Trust governor is challenging, interesting and deeply rewarding and contributes to the well-being and prospects of pupils, academies and communities.
 OAT welcomes applications from people from all walks of life to gain a wide variety of skills and experience to support and develop the academy.
 If you are interested in finding out more, please download an OAT Governor application form here.

-Strategic Progress Board – responsibilities include student outcomes & progress and the quality of teaching & learning.
+Strategic Project Board – responsibilities include student outcomes & progress and the quality of teaching & learning.

 Enrichment Committee – responsibilities include student attendance and welfare.

-Chair – Trish Phillips, Naomi Palmer, Amy Cook
+Chair – Trish Phillips, Naomi Palmer, Helena Gillespie and John Howkins

 Finance & General Purposes – responsibilities include the quality of the learning environment and the academy budget.